Overbrd/my-drupal-11.2.4-site/README.md

+1. download docker desktop for windows

+2. open powershell as admin

+3. run updates

+4. install WSL2 and Ubuntu

+`wsl --install

+---

+1. open docker desktop

+2. open ubuntu

+3. run commands in ubuntu

-How to Install Drupal 11 using DDEV on Windows with WSL2:
+---How to Install Drupal 11 using DDEV on Windows with WSL2:

 1. Set Up WSL2 with an Ubuntu Distrubution